micmejia/bible-dump/NKJV/Numbers/Num 24.md

 Then he took up his oracle and said: "Alas!
 Who shall live when God does this?

 ###### 24
-But ships _shall come_ from the coasts of Cyprus, And they shall afflict Asshur and afflict Eber, And so shall _Amalek_, until he perishes."
+But ships shall come from the coasts of Cyprus, And they shall afflict Asshur and afflict Eber, And so shall Amalek, until he perishes."

 ###### 25
 So Balaam rose and departed and returned to his place; Balak also went his way.